Contents

 Integration with Existing Systems

 Check that the solution is compatible with existing software, such as geographic information systems (GIS), to minimize disruptions.
-GovBuilt is built on an open-API architecture so that it integrates easily with other systems.
-Read more about GovBuilt integrations.
+MCCi Community Development is built on an open-API architecture so that it integrates easily with other systems.
+Read more about our integrations.

 Secure Cloud Storage

-Ensures continuity and accessibility and prevents data loss in disaster zones, even if on-site servers are compromised.
-GovBuilt is hosted on the Microsoft Azure cloud so authorized personnel can access data remotely.
+Cloud storage ensures continuity and prevents data loss in disaster zones, even if on-site servers are damaged.
+MCCi Community Development is hosted on the Microsoft Azure cloud so authorized personnel can access data remotely.

 Mobile Compatibility